taikonauten/grunt-regress/README.md

 });
 ```

-To generated the reference screens just execute the task `grunt regress:your_target:generate`
+To generated the reference screens just execute the task `grunt regress:your_target:generate`.
+To test your designs and get a nice report just run `grunt regress:your_target`.

 ### Options